Skip to content

 (To be honest, now that I have spent some time staring at it, I think this might actually be an office, but I’m leaving it in the dining room category because the chandelier and wood table fooled me.
 You still get the picture!)

-Sherwin Williams Cascades Bedroom
+Sherwin Williams Cascades in the Bedroom

 Cascades isn’t in a lot of bedrooms, which is a bit of a surprise, because generally that’s a good place to experiment with color!